 Immerse in the Bedouin origins of Dubai when you visit its heart and soul at the Old Dubai district.
-The Dubai Creek, the former center of trade and commerce in the emirate, continues to retain its ageless charm with old town architectures and traditional sea transport still alive and kicking
+Dubai Creek, the former center of trade and commerce in the emirate, continues to retain its ageless charm with antique architecture and traditional sea transport which is still alive.

-Dubai Creek is where history practically began in this flourishing desert paradise.
-It has been petitioned to become a UNESCO World Heritage Site, and the government of Dubai has been rehabilitating this gem of a destination.
-Museums, art galleries, mosques, souks, restaurants, and heritage villages lining up the creek add a charming cultural vibe to the area.
+Creek is where the history of this flourishing desert began.
+It is known for museums, art galleries, mosques, souks, restaurants, and heritage villages that add a cultural vibe to the area.

-Dubai Creek (Khor Dubai) is more than 10 kilometers long.
+Dubai Creek (Al Khor) is more than 10 kilometers long.
 Connecting with the main sea, it winds inland and divides the Old Dubai district into two sections, Bur Dubai and Deira.
-It ends at the Ras Al Khor Wildlife Santuary, a protected reserve for migratory birds.
-Currently, works are ongoing to extend the creek to usher in more residential and leisure offerings for everyone.
+It ends at the Ras Al Khor Wildlife Sanctuary, a protected reserve for migratory birds.

-As your dhow cruises down the creek, you can also see small motorized water taxis whizzing by.
-These are abras which have existed in the old days as the primary mode of transportation in the creek.
-You can cross one side of the creek to another aboard these traditional boats for only 1 dirham.
-You can also rent them for a cruise down the Dubai Creek.
+As your Dhow cruises down the Creek, you can also see small motorized water taxis whizzing by.
+These are abras which have existed in the old days as the primary mode of transportation in Creek.
+You can cross one side of the Creek to another aboard these traditional boats for only 1 dirham.